openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 Type aliases enable using meaningful and concise notations by providing:

--  names for anonymous types (array, function, union types); or
+-  Names for anonymous types (array, function, union types); or
--  alternative names for existing types.
+-  Alternative names for existing types.

-Scopes of type aliases are package level, or module level scopes.
+Scopes of type aliases are package or module level scopes.
 Names of all type aliases must be unique across all types in the current context.